 - the credit information outlined above but which relates to the individual’s dealings with other credit providers;

 - consumer credit liability information, default information, payment information, new arrangement information and publicly available information concerning consumer credit which the individual has obtained from other credit providers; and

 - credit worthiness information about the individual that credit reporting bodies derive from the above information.
 This could include credit scores, risk ratings and other evaluations.

 We only obtain credit reporting information from credit reporting bodies to the extent we are entitled to obtain it under the Privacy Act 1988.
 We might, for example, need to obtain the individual’s prior authorisation.

-That credit reporting body is required to have a policy which explains how it will manage credit- related personal information.
-If an individual would like to read the policy of the credit reporting body he or she should visit the credit reporting body’s website and follow the “Privacy” links, orthe individual can contact the credit reporting body direct for further information.
+Those credit reporting bodies are required to have a policy which explains how they will manage credit- related personal information.
+If an individual would like to read the policy of the credit reporting body he or she should visit the credit reporting body’s website and follow the “Privacy” links, or the individual can contact the credit reporting body direct for further information.

 An individual has the right to request that the credit reporting body exclude his or her credit reporting information from any permissible direct marketing activities we may ask it to perform.

 The individual also has the right to request that the credit reporting body not use or disclose his or her credit reporting information if the individual believes that he or she has been, or is likely to be, the victim of fraud (for example, the individual suspects someone is using his or her identity details to apply for credit).
 The individual must contact the credit reporting body direct should this be the case.